Violinist Geneviève Gilardeau

 TM: In this program, you will be performing fiddle music.
 Is there crossover between baroque stylings and fiddle stylings?

-Traditional fiddle music and baroque music have also in common their connection to dance and their strong component of improvised ornamentation.
+Traditional fiddle music and baroque music also have in common their connection to dance and their strong component of improvised ornamentation.
 To our modern ears, there is also a difference that is common to both fiddle music and baroque music and it has to do with the use of vibrato.
 The vibrato is used as an ornament and is not part of the core sound.